 Cons: Short hem, uncomfortable laminated pocket zippers, hood too big to fit under a helmet

-Our Analysis and Hands-on Test Results
+Our Analysis and Test Results

 This fleece scores a respectable 7 in the warmth metric.
 Its high lofted knit provides plenty of toasty insulation, especially when compared to lighter, techier jackets like the Arc'teryx Fortrez Hoody and The North Face Fuseform Progressor Hoodie.
 The Covert Hoody has a looser fit than the Patagonia Better Sweater Hoody.
-While a few testers felt this was more comfortable, the additional space doesn't feel as warm as a snugger fit.
+While a few testers felt this was more comfortable, the additional space doesn't feel as warm as a model with a snugger fit.

 If you're on the lookout for a more relaxed fitting, stylish fleece, this jacket may do the trick.
-The Covert Hoody has a similar soft feel like the Better Sweater, but provides for a bit more room, without being as bulky as The North Face Denali 2.
-The hood on this fleece is loose, but not so loose that it slides around or falls off.
+The Covert Hoody has a similar soft feel like the Better Sweater, but provides a bit more room, without being as bulky as The North Face Denali 2.
+The hood of the Covert is loose, but not so loose that it slides around or falls off.
 The two handwarmer pockets are nice and soft on the inside, but more than one tester griped about the rigid laminated zippers, which felt bulky under other layers.
 An additional small, zippered pocket resides high on the left sleeve, perfectly positioned for a ski pass.
-This fleece has the shortest cut in our selection, and unless you have a very short torso, it doesn't fit well under a harness or a backpack waist belt.
+This fleece has the shortest cut in our selection, and unless you have a very short torso, it doesn't fit well worn under a harness or a backpack waist belt.

 For a fleece, the Covert Hoody holds up well against light rain, repelling mist and lighter raindrops much better than the Better Sweater, and some of the more breathable jackets like the Black Diamond CoEffiecient Hoody.
 This is especially advantageous considering you're likely to wear this jacket as a stand-alone layer around town, where you're unlikely to be carrying a pack with a quiver of jackets.
 Against the wind, this fleece is not as vulnerable as the lightweight Patagonia R1, but anything harder than a light breeze will cut right through.

 Tipping the scales at 19.2oz, this is the second heaviest jacket in our line-up, 5 ounces lighter than the much warmer The North Face Denali 2.
-Though this fleece is only an ounce heavier than the Editors' Choice Award winning Patagonia R3 Hoody, it's not as packable, and we prefer the breathable R3 for the backcountry.
+Though this fleece is only an ounce heavier than the Editors' Choice Award-winning Patagonia R3 Hoody, it's not as packable, and we prefer the breathable R3 for the backcountry.

 The soft, knit fleece look of the Covert Hoody exudes mountain savviness, without making you look like a total tech weenie due to the relaxed fit.
-Our testers weren't crazy about the off color zipper laminate strips and preferred the more casual look of the Patagonia Better Sweater Hoody.
-The Covert Hoody is available in five mellow, low profile colors: Argent (gray), Black, Copperwood (brown), Dark Moss, and Lt Admiral (navy).
+Our testers weren't crazy about the off-color zipper laminate strips and preferred the more casual look of the Patagonia Better Sweater Hoody.
+The Covert Hoody is available in five mellow, low profile colors: argent (gray), black, copperwood (brown), dark moss, and lt admiral (navy).

 If you dig the fit and relaxed stylings of this jacket, then it's a decent choice for keeping warm around town, especially if you have a short torso.
 We feel the equally stylish Patagonia Better Sweater Hoody is a bit more versatile due to its breathability.
 For a fleece that is more weather resistant and also designed with style in mind, check out The North Face Denali 2.